 Description of Behique

-The behiques were one of the four social classes within the Taino society.
+The Behiques were one of the four social classes within the Taino society.
 These were priests, as well as witch doctors or shamans.
-The wisest in the tribe, behiques held key knowledge of plants and substances for medical application.
-They were also in charge of negotiating with the gods and advocate for their tribe to these gods.
+The wisest in the tribe, Behiques held key knowledge of plants and substances for medical application.
+They were also in charge of negotiating with the gods and advocating for their tribe to these gods.

 General Taino description The Taino Indians were an ancient civilization originating from what is now Puerto Rico.
 Ancient inhabitants of the region, the Taino Indians left behind narratives and tales in the form of these symbols.
 The Taino mainly lived off of what they could find on land and were also fishermen.
 Unfortunately, disease, war, and starvation left the Taino destroyed after merely two decades - leaving behind only their symbols.